serverless/scope/README.md

 <img align="right" width="391" height="218" src="https://cloud.githubusercontent.com/assets/532272/22727459/cad63336-ed8d-11e6-8924-fce36f239a84.gif">

+- Customize the labels/columns to fit your project
+- Customizable styles 💁
+- Driven by push based Github webhooks
+- Run as standalone app or Embed on your project's site
 - Look mom!
 No servers!
-- Avoid github rate limiting via event driven webhooks
-- Customizable styles 💁
-- Map your projects tags into the columns you want

-Map your projects github labels to columns of your choosing and have them automatically update.
+Data automatically updates when activity happens in your repository and your status board will reflect the latest state of your project.

 ## Why we built it